Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - exclude one or multiple properties (except title)

 Furthermore:
+- search in multiple properties at a time, for example `dcterms:creator and dcterms:contributor have a value`.
+- search resources without without template, class, item set, site and owner.
+  This feature is included directly in the advanced search form in each select.
 - adds the joiner type `not` that can be use to invert the query.
 For example, "and property dcterms:title not equals 'search text'" is the same than "not property dcterms:title equals 'search text'".
   It avoids to display half of the complex query types to the user.